bookofproofs/bookofproofs.github.io/_sources/history/19th-century/valiron.md

 * It is certainly true that Valiron was an examiner of the thesis, as Laurent Schwartz states in his autobiography.
 * had (like me) Valiron as his thesis advisor.
 * There is, therefore, no doubt that Laurent Schwartz considered Valiron to have been his thesis advisor although he almost certainly did not have this as a formal role.
-* We note also that Valiron examined the doctoral thesis of Laurent Schwartz's wife, Marie-Hélène, the daughter of Paul Lévy.
 * Valiron received many honours.

 Born 7 September 1884, Lyon, France.
 Died 17 March 1955, Paris, France.